holycrap872/ucls-ms-intro-to-cs/Administration/course_overview.md

 #### Objectives:

+- Appreciate how computers can be used to deal with boring/rote problems
+- Utilize functions to generalize code in variety of situations
-- Create a series of functions in order to simplify programs.
+- Create a series of functions in order to simplify programs
-- Use recursive calls to create complex artwork from simple functions.
-- Identify recursive structures in the real-world.

 #### Essential Questions:

 - What is a function in computer science?
 - How can we use functions to abstract away complexity?
-- What is recursion and where do we see examples of it?

 #### Formative Assessments: